DjangoGirls/tutorial/django_start_project/README.md

         }
     }

-Make sure to replace `yourname` with a username you created in __Database__ section.
-Then save a file.
+Make sure to replace `yourname` with the username you created in __Database__ section, then save the file.

-To create a database for our blog we will type in console `python manage.py syncdb`.
-It should look like this:
+To create a database for our blog, let's run the following in the console: `python manage.py syncdb`.
+If that goes well, you should see something like this:

     (blog) ~/mysite python manage.py syncdb
     Creating tables ...